What is TEFL Certification?

 But it really doesn’t matter too much for any type of teaching certificate as they all get treated relatively the same.
-In Canada, Australia, and the United States, they tend to use TEFL, TESOL, and TESL.
+Canada, Australia, and the United States tend to use TEFL, TESOL, and TESL.

 The United Kingdom commonly uses CELTA for teaching certifications.
 This is an excellent program innovated by Cambridge University.
 If you want to be a professional teacher and make it a career, then CELTA is a rewarding opportunity.

 There are a lot of great TEFL courses that we’re proud to recommend.
 But there are also some shady TEFL programs out there that don’t provide any significant value to your TEFL career.
 In the TEFL industry, it’s “buyer beware” out there.

 The best TEFL courses focus on the needs of students.
 Here are some of the ones we recommend: